ccleavinger/ForgeCraft/README.md

-# VoxelGame
+# ForgeCraft

-Source code for the game described in these blog posts: https://vazgriz.com/189/creating-minecraft-in-one-week-with-c-and-vulkan/
+Directly inspired by the source code for a similar voxel game described in these blog posts: https://vazgriz.com/189/creating-minecraft-in-one-week-with-c-and-vulkan/

 ## Dependencies